Loop3D/map2loop-2-legacy/README.rst

 Does not deal with sills yet.

-  Standalone map2model cpp code from Vitaliy provides fault/fault and fault/strat relationships

 Requirements

   See dependencies.txt file

 Simplified calculation schemes

-1)	Topology
+**3.1 Topology**

   a.
 Stratigraphic relationships

     i.
 Adjacency relationships between neighbouring geological polygons based on formation and group
     ii.
 Directed graph based on these relationships and relative age of formations and groups
     iii.
 Edges attributed by type of contact (intrusive, stratigraphic, fault)

   b.
 Fault relationships

     i.
 Relative ages of faults longer than a specified length estimated from truncation relationships
     ii.
 Directed graph based on these relationships
     iii.
 Cyclic relationships removed (A truncates B; B truncates C; C truncates A)

   c.
 Fault-stratigraphy relationships

     i.
 Adjacency matrices of relative ages of faults longer than a specified length and formations and groups based on truncation relationships

-2)	Position Data
+**3.2 Position information**

   a.
-DTM
+Digital Terrain Model (DTM)

     i.
 DTM downloaded for defined bounding box from SRTM server
     ii.
 Re-projected to local EPSG-defined projection system

   b.
 Basal contacts

     i.
 Formation based on stratigraphic relationship (assigned to younger formation)
     ii.
 X,Y from contact nodes with optional decimation
     iii.
 Z from DTM
     iv.
 Nodes that are defined by faults are removed

   c.
 Igneous contacts

     i.
 Formation based on intrusive unit
     ii.
 X,Y from contact nodes with optional decimation
     iii.
 Z from DTM
     iv.
 Nodes that are defined by faults are removed

   d.
 Faults

     i.
 Fault name based on id of fault
     ii.
 Optional removal of faults below a certain fault-tip to fault-tip distance
     iii.
 X,Y from fault nodes with optional decimation
     iv.
 Z from DTM

   e.
 Fold axial traces

     i.
 Fold axial trace name based on id of fold axial trace
     ii.
 X,Y from fold axial trace nodes with optional decimation
     iii.
 Z from DTM

   f.
 Local formation thickness

     i.
 X,Y from basal contact nodes
     ii.
 Z from DTM
     iii.
 Thickness from distance from normal to local contact orientation to stratigraphically next upper contact polyline in the taking into account the local orientation of bedding estimated from the interpolation of basal contacts and primary orientation data
     iv.
 Normalised formation thickness calculated for each node based on division by median of thicknesses for each formation

   g.
 Local fault displacement

     i.
 X,Y from fault contact nodes
     ii.
 Z from DTM
     iii.
 Displacement calculated by finding distance between equivalent stratigraphic contacts either side of the fault

-3)	Gradient data
+**3.3 Gradient information**

   a.
 Primary dip/dip direction

     i.
 Orientations of bedding, but filter out dip = 0
     ii.
 X,Y from primary data with optional decimation
     iii.
 Add Z from DTM
     iv.
 Add geology polygon formation info

   b.
 Fault orientations

     i.
 Normal to fault tips for azimuth
     ii.
 X,Y from midpoint between fault tips
     iii.
 Dip as user-defined conceptual constraint

   c.
 Near-Fold Axial Trace orientations

     i.
 X,Y step out normal to fat from local nodes of fold axial trace polyline with optional decimation
     ii.
 Add Z from DTM
     iii.
 Dip direction from local normal to fat and sign of fold axis
     iv.
 Dip arbitrarily set by user

   d.
 Near-fault orientations

     i.
 X,Y step out normal to fault from local nodes of fault polyline with optional decimation
     ii.
 Add Z from DTM
     iii.
 Dip and dip direction from interpolation of basal contacts and primary orientation data
     iv.
 Add geology polygon formation info

   e.
 Empty series orientations

   f.
 Igneous contacts

     i.
 X,Y from local nodes of igneous contact polyline with optional decimation
     ii.
 Add Z from DTM
     iii.
 Dip and polarity arbitrarily defined by user
     iv.
 Dip direction from local normal to igneous contact interpolation of basal contacts
     v.
 Add geology polygon formation info

-Inputs

-Minimum map2loop inputs:
+**3.4 Minimum map2loop inputs**

-1. EPSG coordinate reference system for input data (metre-based projection like UTM)
+  3.4.1 EPSG coordinate reference system for input data (metre-based projection like UTM)

-2. Max/min coordinates of area of interest
+  3.4.2 Max/min coordinates of area of interest

-3. Geology polygons:
+  3.4.3 Geology polygons:

     -a.
 All polygons are watertight
     -b.
 Polygons stop on faults
     -c.
 Polygons have as attributes:

       -i.
 Object ID
       -ii.
 Stratigraphic code
       -iii.
 Stratigraphic group
       -iv.
 One of more fields that describe if sill, if igneous, if volcanic
       -v.
 Min_age field
       -vi.
 Max_age field (can be same as Min_age field, and can be simple numerical ordering (bigger number is older))

-4. Fault/Fold Axial Trace Polylines:
+  3.4.4 Fault/Fold Axial Trace Polylines:

     -a.
 Faults terminate on other faults but do not cross
     -b.
 Faults/Folds have as attributes:

       -i.
 Object ID
       -ii.
 Field that determines if polyline is fault or fold axial trace
       -iii.
 Field that determine type of fold axial trace e.g. syncline or anticline) -iv.
 Faults can have dip/dip direction info

-5. Bedding orientations:
+  3.4.5 Bedding orientations:

     -a.
 Assumes dip/dip direction or dip/strike data
     -b.
 Orientations have as attributes:

       -i.
 Dip
       -ii.
 Dip Direction or strike

-3. Using *map2loop* with your own or standard datasets
+4. Using *map2loop* with your own or standard datasets
 ######################################################

 In order to deconstruct a map with *map2loop*, we need to undertake the following steps:
-  1. Ensure that we have sufficient correctly formatted data, with sufficient information to allow the calculations to work.
+  a.
+Ensure that we have sufficient correctly formatted data, with sufficient information to allow the calculations to work.

-  2. Once we have these data, we then need to define a set of parameters that inform *map2loop* about this data, and the details of the calculations to undertaken.
+  b.
+Once we have these data, we then need to define a set of parameters that inform *map2loop* about this data, and the details of the calculations to undertaken.
 Use the notebook **Utility 1 - Config file generator.ipynb** to make this slightly less painful.

-  3. Finally, once we have the data and *map2loop* control parameters sorted, we are ready to create a small python script to test the system.
+  c.
+Finally, once we have the data and *map2loop* control parameters sorted, we are ready to create a small python script to test the system.

-4. Minimum *map2loop* data requirements:
+5. Minimum *map2loop* data requirements:
 ########################################

-**4.1 Vector Geospatial File Data Formats:**
+**5.1 Vector Geospatial File Data Formats:**

 'DXF': 'raw', 'CSV': 'raw', 'OpenFileGDB': 'r', 'ESRIJSON': 'r', 'ESRI Shapefile': 'raw', 'GeoJSON': 'rw', 'GeoJSONSeq': 'rw', 'GPKG': 'rw', 'GML': 'raw',  'MapInfo File': 'raw'